Before and After Photos

 - Ptosis might be due to a myogenic, neurogenic, aponeurotic, mechanical or traumatic cause and it usually occurs isolated, but might be associated with various other conditions, like immunological, degenerative, or hereditary disorders, tumors, or infections

 - Acquired ptosis is most commonly caused by aponeurotic ptosis.
-This can occur as a lead to of senescence, dehiscence or disinsertion of the levator aponeurosis.
+This can occur as a result of senescence, dehiscence or disinsertion of the levator aponeurosis.
 Moreover, chronic inflammation or intraocular surgery can lead to the same effect.
 Also, wearing contact lenses for long periods of time is thought to have a certain impact on the development of this condition.

 - Congenital neurogenic ptosis is believed to be caused by the Horner syndrome.